-- B. All sales of time share interests by associate brokers must be through the qualifying broker of the time share project, and all commissions to such associate brokers must be disbursed by the qualifying broker.
-If a qualifying broker transfers his license from a time share project and all commissions earned by associate brokers have not been disbursed, those commissions must be accounted for and remitted within a reasonable time by the time share developer. - C. The records required to be maintained by these regulations will be available to the commission or its duly authorized representative at the location of the registered time share project in New Mexico, at the location of the time share sales office in New Mexico, or at the commission offices.
+B. All sales of time share interests by associate brokers must be through the qualifying broker of the time share project, and all commissions to such associate brokers must be disbursed by the qualifying broker.
+If a qualifying broker transfers his license from a time share project and all commissions earned by associate brokers have not been disbursed, those

+C. The records required to be maintained by these regulations will be available to the commission or its duly authorized representative at the location of the registered time share project in New Mexico, at the location of the time share sales office in New Mexico, or at the commission offices.